UglyToad/PdfPig/README.md

 While the version is below 1.0.0 minor versions will change the public API without warning (SemVer will not be followed until 1.0.0 is reached).

-Nightly pre-release versions of the development code are pushed to https://www.nuget.org/packages/PdfPig.Nightly/

 ## Get Started

 The simplest usage at this stage is to open a document, reading the words from every page: